-This Sub-Fund invests at least 60% of its net asset value in corporate issuers of fixed income transferable securities domiciled in, or exercising the predominant part of their economic activity in, emerging markets or included within the J.P.
-Morgan ESG Corporate Emerging Market Bond Index Broad Diversified (the "Benchmark" and the securities comprised within it being the "Benchmark Securities") in a manner consistent with the principles of environmental, social and governance ("ESG") focused investing.
+This Sub-Fund invests at least 51% of its net asset value in fixed income transferable securities issued by governments and government agencies of, and companies domiciled in, or exercising the predominant part of their economic activity in emerging markets and included within J.P.
+Morgan ESG Corporate EMBI Broad Diversified High Grade 50% and J.P.
+Morgan ESG EMBI Global Diversified IG 50% (the "Benchmark", and the securities comprised within it being the "Benchmark Securities").

 In selecting Benchmark Securities, the Investment Manager will, in addition to other investment criteria, take into account the ESG characteristics of the relevant issuer.
-The Investment Manager will analyze which ESG factors drive an issuer's ESG credentials within the Benchmark and its broader ESG performance.
-The Sub-Fund also seeks to invest in Sustainable Investments, including, but not limited to, "green bonds" (as defined the International Capital Markets Association Green Bond Principles).
+The Investment Manager will analyse which ESG factors drive an issuer's ESG credentials within the Benchmark and its broader ESG performance.

+This Sub-Fund also seeks to invest in Sustainable Investments, including, but not limited to, "green bonds" (guided by the International Capital Markets Association Green Bond Principles).